Bed Bug Frequently Asked Questions

 You may fax your order for a quicker response to:

-*Mail Order Note: Checks may require up to 7 business days for the check to clear before the order will be processed and shipped.
+*Mail Order Note: Checks may require up to 7 business days for the check to clear before the order is processed and shipped.
 Money Orders will be processed and shipped within 24 hours of receipt.

-Shipping and handling is automatically calculated upon shopping cart checkout.
-Enter your shipping address and the shopping cart will display the shipping options for you based on your location.
+Shipping and handling are automatically calculated upon shopping cart checkout.
+Enter your shipping address, and the shopping cart will display your shipping options based on your location.

 WHAT DOES YOUR PACKAGING LOOK LIKE?

-Our packaging is VERY discreet with no mention of product or its use on the box or package.
-Your privacy is very important to us.
+Our packaging is very discreet, with no mention of a product or its use on the box or package.
+Your privacy is crucial to us.

-We assure you that our products are delivered in plain packaging with only the company name, "Natures Innovation, Inc.", and return address on the outside.
-There is NO mention of the product within in an effort to protect your privacy.
+Our products are delivered in plain packaging with only the company name, "Natures Innovation, Inc." and the return address on the outside.
+There is NO mention of the product within to protect your privacy.

-We also do not ship our EPA registered Crawling Insect Dust to California, New York, Florida, Michigan, or Louisiana due state regulations.
+Due to state regulations, we do not ship our EPA-registered Crawling Insect Dust to California, New York, Florida, Michigan, or Louisiana.

 Guarantee & Return Policies

-We are certain that you will be completely satisfied with our natural bed bug products products that we offer a 90 day 100% Money Back Guarantee.
+We are so confident that you will be delighted with our natural bed bug products that we offer a 90-day 100% Money Back Guarantee.